txhammer68/plasma-Lockscreen-nest-hub/readme.md

    location to create variable file
 * you must edit the qml files to reflect the location of these files, also the node js files must be changed to reflect the location to write the js variable files
+* Info on weather temperature and gmail count displayed from before screen locked, not sure how to update after screen locked.

 ### TODO:
 _________
-* update temp variable to update dynamically, current only display temp from before screen locked
+* update temp and email to update dynamically,
-* get email count - requires oauth for gmail security